Lightweight integration of 3D features to improve 2D image segmentation

-Despite the need of a 3D undersampling, we observe that KPconv improves the performance of a 2D segmentation network.
-However compared to the LPointNet variation, the number of parameters taken by this approach almost double (27M agains 47M).
+Despite the need of a 3D subsampling, we observe that KPConv improves the performance of 2D segmentation network.
+However compared to the LPointNet variation, the number of parameters is twice as much (49M against 26M).
 The heavy memory consumption of KPConv goes against our search for a lightweight architecture and this is why we defaulted to LPointNet in all other tests.

-\paragraph*{PointNet Architecture choices} In our approach, we chose to remove the spatial transformers from the original PointNet architecture as we observe the cloud from the camera point of view.
+\paragraph*{PointNet Architecture choices} In our approach, we chose to remove the spatial transformers (t-net) from the original PointNet architecture as we observe the cloud from the camera point of view.
 This 3D orientation is relevant in the scene analysis case, since a floor is likely to be lower than a ceiling, and cannot be vertical.
 Moreover, it also reduces the weight of the Pointnet structure.
-To validate this experimentally, we compared the performances with and without these spatial transformers, the network being retrained in each case.
-Table \ref{tab:ptnetarch} shows that using the spatial transformers degrades the mIoU scores.
+To validate this experimentally, we compared the performances with and without these t-nets, the network being retrained in each case.
+Table \ref{tab:ptnetarch} shows that using the t-nets degrades the mIoU scores.

 \paragraph*{Pretraining LPointNet} We test whether pretraining LPointNet can improve the segmentation performance, using a network trained on point sets of 2D-3D-S for 3D semantic segmentation.
 Table \ref{tab:pretrained} shows that this does not improve the performance.
 It tends to suggest that the features needed for 3D segmentation might be slightly different than the ones used for helping a 2D segmentation.
-In the same way, we test the effect of pretraining the 2D encoder on the ImageNet Dataset~\citep{russakovsky2015imgnet}.
+In the same way, we test the effect of pretraining the 2D encoder on the ImageNet~\citep{russakovsky2015imgnet} Dataset.
 We observe that using a pretrained 2D segmentation network provides a better starting point for the network, allowing it to extract more relevant features on combined feature maps.

 Since the transformer based architectures need a lot of data and time to be trained efficiently from scratch, we did not test the effect of pretraining the SegFormer architecture by ourselves and directly use the pretrained model given by the authors (pretrained on ADE20K dataset~\citep{zhou2019ade20k}).